svh2811/Traffic-Sign-Recognition/README.md

 * Load the German Traffic Sign data set
 * Explore, summarize and visualize the data set
 * Design, train and test a Neural network model architecture
-* Use the model to make predictions on new images (found on internet)
+* Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images
 * Visualization the activations of convolution layers